How Professional Fundraising Coaches Improve Fundraising Skills and Outcomes

 What makes you passionate about fundraising?

 I like the skill set that fundraising requires.
 Sales, marketing, and fundraising all use similar skill sets.
 The unique challenge in fundraising is that you’re doing it for the greater good.
-Your product is the mission, which can be an interesting challenge.
-I love helping to advance fundraising in the nonprofit sector.
-It’s my passion.
+Your product is the purpose, which can be an interesting challenge.
+I love helping advance fundraising in the nonprofit sector—it’s my passion.
 Some people love fundraising for the individual relationships, but I like to look at the larger picture.
-This allows me to create value in a bigger way, and to amplify our collective impact in the charitable sector.
+This allows me to create value in a bigger way and amplify our collective impact in the charitable sector.

-We have 25 coaches right now (and growing) who are working with over 650 nonprofit organizations.
-They represent the best of fundraisers across the country and have an average of 15 years of fundraising experience per coach.
-Our coaches have worked with over a thousand different organizations of all shapes and sizes and bring that rich expertise to their work.
+Our coaches represent the best fundraisers across the country and have an average of 15 years of fundraising experience per coach.
+These coaches have worked with over one thousand different organizations of all shapes and sizes and bring that rich expertise to their work.

 I love how we can collectively share best practices and pull from so many years of experience.
 This is one of the big advantages of working with our coaches.
-Network for Good has a large base of nonprofits and the knowledge to share best practices, actionable templates, and valuable resources.
-We connect all of this to our all-in-one fundraising software and make the best fundraising technology available to our nonprofits to help them become better at their craft.
+Bonterra Donor Engagement has a large base of nonprofits and the knowledge to share best practices, actionable templates, and valuable resources.
 The result is why our coaches and company do this.
 The nonprofits we work with feel more confident in their fundraising and ultimately raise more money.

-What are the various options our coaching program provides?
+What are the various options the coaching program provides?

-The next product is our annual coaching service where we work 1:1 with you every month and talk with you about your fundraising and communications strategies.
-We help you plan for events, appeals, prospect and major gift development, and more.
+The next product is our annual coaching service where we work one-on-one with you every month and talk about your fundraising and communications strategies.
+We help you plan for events, appeals, prospective donor research, major gift development, and more.
 We work with you on interpreting and analyzing your fundraising results, which is valuable for long-term strategy and growth.

 How are nonprofits paired up with coaches?

-Each organization can select their own coach.
+Each organization can select its own coach.
 You can read a few coaching bios and select the coach that is the best fit for your nonprofit.
-We have coaches with backgrounds in every mission area and in all types of communities—rural, urban, local, international.
-We can match you with someone who truly gets you and your unique mission.
+We have coaches with backgrounds in every purpose area and in all types of communities—rural, urban, local, and international.
+We can match you with someone who truly gets you and your unique purpose.

 What do nonprofits receive at the end of the program?